Top Schools for Radio and Television Broadcasting

 2. University of Florida in Gainesville

-The University of Florida (UF), located in north-central Florida, ranked number 58 on U.S. News & World Report's 2012 list of top national universities.
-Founded in 1925, UF's College of Journalism and Communications houses the Department of Telecommunication.
-Students can specialize in one of four areas: management, media and society, news and production.
-The radio and television program at UF is one of less than 100 programs nationwide accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).
+The University of Florida (UF) ranked 58th on U.S. News & World Report's list of top national universities in 2012.
+Additionally, the radio and television program at UF is one of less than 100 programs nationwide accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).
+UF's College of Journalism and Communications houses the Department of Telecommunication, where students can specialize in one of four areas: media and society, management, news or production.
 All telecommunications majors have the opportunity to work at one of the six commercial or non-commercial radio stations and one online radio station, which broadcast from the Department of Telecommunication building.

 3. Michigan State University in East Lansing

-Michigan State University (MSU) was founded in 1855 as the Agricultural College of the State of Michigan.
-In 2012, U.S. News & World Report ranked the school number 71 on its list of top national universities.
-Within MSU's College of Communication Arts and Sciences is the Department of Telecommunication Information Studies and Media (TISM).
-In the TISM department, students enrolled in the Bachelor of Arts or Bachelor of Science program in media and information can select a concentration in TV, cinema and radio.
-Students gain hands-on experience using the school's audio and visual studios.
+In 2012, U.S. News & World Report ranked Michigan State University (MSU) 71st on its list of top national universities.
+MSU's College of Communication Arts and Sciences includes the Department of Telecommunication Information Studies and Media (TISM), where students can earn a Bachelor of Arts or Bachelor of Science in Media and Information.
+Areas of concentration include cinema, television and radio, through which students gain hands-on experience in the school's audio and visual studios.
 TISM also offers an M.A. in Telecommunication, Information Studies and Media, as well as a Ph.D. in Media and Information Studies.